-The impacts associated with implementation of alternative 4 would have long-term negligible to minor adverse impacts and longterm beneficial impacts on the park's light stations, and other historic buildings, structures and cultural landscapes.
+The impacts associated with implementation of alternative 4 would have long-term negligible to minor adverse impacts on the park's light stations, and other historic buildings, structures and cultural landscapes.
 Other past, present, and reasonably foreseeable actions would result in both negligible to minor adverse and beneficial impacts.
-However, the impacts of the other actions described above, in combination with the adverse and beneficial impacts of alternative 4, would result in long-term negligible to minor adverse cumulative impacts.
+However, the impacts of the other actions described above, in combination with the impacts of alternative 4, would result in long-term negligible to minor adverse cumulative impacts.

 Conclusion.
 Implementation of actions proposed by alternative 4 would have longterm negligible to minor adverse impacts on the park's light stations and other historic structures, and cultural landscapes listed in or eligible for listing in the National Register of Historic Places.
-Adverse impacts would result primarily from potential alterations, additions and/or replacement of historic fabric and other character-defining features determined necessary to preserve, restore, or rehabilitate historic structures and landscape elements.
-However, implementation of appropriate preservation, restoration, or rehabilitation treatments in accordance with the Secretary's Standards would also help ensure the longterm preservation of these historic properties-resulting in a beneficial impact.
-There would also be long-term negligible to minor adverse cumulative impacts on these historic properties from implementation of alternative 4 in conjunction with other past, present or reasonably foreseeable actions.
+There would also be longterm negligible to minor adverse cumulative impacts on these historic properties from implementation of alternative 4 in conjunction with other past, present or reasonably foreseeable actions.

 Because there would be no adverse impacts to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the establishing legislation of Apostle Islands National Lakeshore, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, or (3) identified as a goal in the park's General Management Plan or other relevant NPS planning document, there would be no impairment of park's resources or values.

 Section 106 Summary.
 After applying the Advisory Council on Historic Preservation's criteria of adverse effect (36 CFR Part 800.5, Assessment of Adverse Effects), the National Park Service concludes that implementing alternative 4 would result in no adverse effect on historic structures and cultural landscapes.

 A variety of development actions could occur to support visitor activities under alternative 4.
 In nonwilderness areas, more trails and campsites would be provided, existing docks would be improved, and additional docks would be constructed.
-Day use sites for large groups would be added, and most of the Stockton Island - Presque Isle campground presently on the tombolo would be relocated to Presque Isle.
+Day use sites for large groups would be added, and most of the Stockton Island campground presently on the tombolo would be relocated to Presque Isle.
 In wilderness areas, there would be a small increase in the number of dispersed designated campsites, and some trails may be reconfigured or relocated.
 New construction on the mainland unit would include additional trails, campsites, a day-use area and NPS staff apartments at Little Sand Bay, and a visitor contact station and accessible visitor-use ramp at Meyers Beach.